 Accrediting/Certifying Body: National Council for the Accreditation of Teacher Education, (NCATE,) Council for Exceptional Children (CEC), and Michigan Department of Education (MDE)

-Professional Organizations/Standards that informed development of learning outcomes: Council for Exceptional Children (CEC); Michigan Department of Education standards for teachers who seek the following special education teaching endorsements: Emotional Impairments, Cognitive Impairments, ASD, and/or Learning Disabilities.
+Professional Organizations/Standards that informed development of learning outcomes: Council for Exceptional Children (CEC); Michigan Department of Education standards for teachers who seek the following special education teaching endorsements: Cognitive Impairment, Autism Spectrum Disorder, and/or Learning Disability.